Pound for Pound, Ninja Post is the Best Forum Software Around

 Can get the job done, but not in the most elegant way

-Ninja Post Forum Software: The Best of Both Worlds
+Ninja Post Forum Software: The Best Of Both Worlds

 Ninja Post forum software combines the best of both worlds: the speed and simplicity of a chat room and the structure and stability of a forum.
-We do not abide by the clutter that clogs most forums but we do provide enough organization so that new users can quickly get up to speed on the topic of conversation.

 Here is a handy Venn Diagram: